Is it safe to Live Below the Line for 5 days?

 In addition, children and young adolescents need adequate energy to support growth and as such children under 15 are not recommended to take part.

-This year practising dietitian and an accredited nutritionist Rebecca Gawthorn is taking the Live Below the Line Challenge.
+Last year, practising dietitian and accredited nutritionist Rebecca Gawthorn took up the Live Below the Line Challenge.
 She shared with us some of her tips and tricks for making it through the week:

 1. Lentils & beans are a great source of protein, so grab a few tins for the week.
 You can usually get these for less than $1.